roquesz/learn-angular/README.md

 # learn-angular

-## This project have a intuit to learn AngularJS
+## This project have a intuit to study AngularJS

 ## Steps